 Contact our Director of Northern Ireland email@example.com for more information.

 An ischaemic stroke is the most common type of stroke.
-The arteries that supply the brain with blood become clogged by clots.
+The arteries which supply the brain with blood become clogged by clots.
 This kills the brain cells at the centre of the stroke and puts those brain cells nearby at great risk of damage.

 The Stroke Association is a member of the Stroke Alliance For Europe (SAFE), which will work on communication of information about the PROOF trial to non-clinical audiences.